agustindemarco/marvel-api-react-app/README.md

 [✅] - You can search from names of character and show all the posibilities of character searched

-[✅] - You can save your favourites characters
+[✅] - You can save or remove (if exists) your favourites characters

 [ ] - When you click one Character, show pop-up for all of comics from the character selected